justoy/auto_fill_form/README.md

 - All changes are automatically saved

 ### Switching Profiles
-- Use the dropdown in the extension popup to switch between profiles
+- Use the dropdown in the extension settings to switch between profiles
 - Each profile maintains its own data independently
 - Perfect for different contexts (work vs personal vs travel)